L-Blondy/tw-colors/README.md

 Introducing the ultimate game-changer for your Tailwind app!
 Say goodbye to cluttered dark variants and messy CSS variables.
 With this tailwind plugin, switching between color themes is as effortless as changing one className.

+## 🚨 Tailwind 4

+This plugin was originally designed for Tailwind CSS v3.
+With Tailwind v4's release, you may want to consider using Tailwind's built-in CSS configuration for managing multiple themes instead.

 ## Highlights

 * 🚀 **Scalable**, add as many themes and colors as you want.
 There is no limit on the number of themes and color you can use